shrey6162/Questionnaire.github.io/README.md

 The whole process of assigning test and evaluating their score after the test, was done manually till date.
 Processing the test paper i.e. checking and distributing the respective scores used to take time when the software was not installed.

-Disadvantages of Current system:
+Disadvantages of Current system: <br>
-• The current system very time consuming.
+• The current system very time consuming. <br>
-• It is very difficult to analyze the exam manually.
+• It is very difficult to analyze the exam manually. <br>
-• To take exam of more candidates more invigilators are required but no need of invigilator in case of on-line exam.
+• To take exam of more candidates more invigilators are required but no need of invigilator in case of on-line exam. <br>
-• Results are not precise as calculation and evaluations are done manually.
+• Results are not precise as calculation and evaluations are done manually. <br><br>

-Characteristics of the proposed system:
+Characteristics of the proposed system: <br>

-The project created for taking online quiz has following features:
+The project created for taking online quiz has following features: <br>
-• In comparison to the present system the proposed system will be less time consuming and is more efficient.
+• In comparison to the present system the proposed system will be less time consuming and is more efficient. <br>
-• Analysis will be very easy in proposed system as it is automated.
+• Analysis will be very easy in proposed system as it is automated. <br>
-• Result will be very precise and accurate and will be declared in very short span of time because calculation and evaluations are done by the simulator itself.
+• Result will be very precise and accurate and will be declared in very short span of time because calculation and evaluations are done by the simulator itself. <br>
-• The proposed system is very secure as no chances of leakage of question paper as it is dependent on the administrator only.
+• The proposed system is very secure as no chances of leakage of question paper as it is dependent on the administrator only. <br>
-• The logs of appeared candidates and their marks are stored and can be backup for future use.
+• The logs of appeared candidates and their marks are stored and can be backup for future use. <br>

 **[⬆ Back to Index](#index)**